Home/Fish/Smoked Catfish Claw

 Instructions

 2. 2.
-In a bowl, whisk together eggs, milk, salt, and pepper.
+In a separate bowl, whisk together olive oil, red wine vinegar, salt, and pepper.

 Smoked Catfish Claw and Sweet Potato Cakes

-Crispy sweet potato cakes mixed with smoked catfish claws, served with a tangy yogurt dip.
+Crispy sweet potato cakes mixed with smoked catfish claws, served with a tangy yogurt dip for a delightful appetizer.

 Ingredients